gamingwithevets/u8-emu-frontend/README.md

 4. Run `python main.py` (or `python3 main.py`) and you're done.

 # Usage
 When you open the emulator, you can right-click to see the available functions of the emulator.

-To step, press any key (except the keys reserved for other functions).
-You can also hold down a key to run the emulator at a reasonable speed, though not as fast as when single-step mode is disabled.
+To step, press the backslash (`\`) key.

 # Images
 This emulator uses images extracted from the ES PLUS emulators.
 To get them, you need to open the emulator EXE (`<model> Emulator.exe`) and DLL (`fxESPLUS_P<num>.dll`) in a program like [7-Zip](https://7-zip.org) or [Resource Hacker](http://angusj.com/resourcehacker).